Clef

-Placement on the stave
+Placement on the staff

 Theoretically, any clef may be placed on any line.
-With five lines on the stave and three clefs, there are fifteen possibilities for clef placement.
-Six of these are redundant because they result in an identical assignment of the notes to the lines (and spaces)—for example, a G-clef on the third line yields the same note placement as a C-clef on the bottom line.
-Thus, there are nine possible distinct clefs, all of which have been used historically: the G-clef on the two bottom lines, the F-clef on the three top lines, and the C-clef on any line.
-The C-clef on the topmost line is equivalent to the F-clef on the third line but both options have been used.
+With five lines on the staff and three clefs, there are fifteen possibilities for clef placement.
+Six of these are redundant because they result in an identical assignment of the notes—for example, a G-clef on the third line yields the same note placement as a C-clef on the bottom line.
+Thus there are nine possible distinct clefs when limiting their placement to the lines.
+All have been used historically: the G-clef on the two bottom lines, the F-clef on the three top lines, and the C-clef on the four bottom lines.
+The C-clef on the topmost line has also been used, but is equivalent to the F-clef on the third line, giving a total of ten historically attested clefs placed on the lines.
+In addition, the C-clef has been used on the third space, i.e. not on a line at all.
+This is equivalent to the more common suboctave treble clef.

-Each of these clefs has a different name based on the tessitura for which it is best suited.
+The ten clefs placed on lines (two are equivalent) have different names based on the tessitura for which they are best suited.

 In modern music, only four clefs are used regularly: treble clef, bass clef, alto clef, and tenor clef.
 Of these, the treble and bass clefs are by far the most common.
-The tenor clef is used for the upper register of several instruments that usually use bass clef (including cello, bassoon, and trombone), while the alto is mostly only used by the viola.
-Instruments with ranges too low (such as the double bass) or too high (such as the piccolo) to use a standard clef can be notated with an octave clef, which transposes the entire stave up or down by one or more octaves.
+The tenor clef is used for the upper register of several instruments that usually use bass clef (including cello, bassoon, and trombone), while the alto is most prominently used by the viola.
+Music for instruments and voices that transpose at the octave is generally written at the transposed pitch, but is sometimes seen written at concert pitch using an octave clef.